-139. Where a 'CGT event' happens to a 'forestry interest' held by a Grower in this Project, subsection 394-25(2) includes an amount in the assessable income of the Grower if:

-- the Grower can deduct or has deducted an amount under section 394-10; or - the Grower would have met the condition immediately above if subsection 394-10(5) had not applied to disallow the deduction(s).
-Paragraphs 33 to 36 and paragraphs 119 to 123 of this Ruling explain when deductions will be disallowed under subsection 394-10(5).
+- 145. Where a 'CGT event' (other than a CGT event that happens in respect of thinning) happens to a 'forestry interest' held by a Grower in this Project, subsection 394-25(2) includes an amount in the assessable income of the Grower for the income year in which the 'CGT' event happens, if: - the Grower can deduct or has deducted an amount for an income year under section 394-10 in relation to the 'forestry interest'; or - the condition above would be met if the 4-year holding requirement in subsection 394-10(5) were disregarded (subsection 394-25(1)).